SupertigerDev/solid-named-router/README.md

 A third party router library for solidjs.
 Includes named routes inspired by vuejs.
 This router relies on the [route-parser](https://www.npmjs.com/package/route-parser) package.
-Note: this library is not complete.
-Please contribute and submit a PR to improve this library 💖
+Note: This library is not complete.
+Please contribute and submit PRs to improve this library 💖

 ## Quick start